European Championship 2024 (Euro 2024) Betting and Event Guide

 How To Qualify For The European Championship

-Because the 2021 version of the Euros will take place across numerous cities around Europe there will be no automatic place for the hosts.
-Instead, 20 of the 24 places will be taken up by the winners and runners-up of the 10 groups that will be in place for the 2021 qualifying phase.
-The remaining four berths will go to the winners of a series of play-off games, the participants of which will be chosen by their performance in the UEFA Nations League.
+The 2021 version of the Euros will took place across numerous cities around Europe and so there was no automatic place for the hosts.
+With 2024 reverting back to a single host Germany will recieve automatic qualification, meaning 23 additional spots are available.
+This time, 20 of the 24 places will be taken up by the winners and runners-up of the 10 groups that will be in place for the 2024 qualifying phase.
+The remaining three berths will go to the winners of a series of play-off games, the participants of which will be chosen by their performance in the UEFA Nations League.

 UEFA confirmed the schedule for the 2020 Euros in May of 2018, following the rescheduling to 2021 due to coronavirus the event was moved back exactly on year, with the following the planned dates:

 |Group Stage||14th June -|

 Euro 2021 Stadiums

 As well as announcing when the 2021 European Championship will take place UEFA have also confirmed the stadiums in which the matches will be played.
 Here’s a quick look at them all, including the year that they opened as well as the stage of the tournament each stadium will host and the capacity that they boast for football matches: